 When applying together helps

-Two applicants can mean a stronger combined profile: higher total household income, more assets, and the higher of two credit scores carrying weight with some lenders.
+Two applicants can mean a stronger combined profile: higher total household income, more assets, and the higher of two credit scores carrying weight with some funders.
 If one spouse has thin credit, the other's stronger file can offset it.

 Things to weigh first